pedropbazzo/pedropbazzo-blog-gatsby/site/contents/portfolio/talks-others/index.md

 ## License

 This project is under the MIT license.
-See the [LICENSE] file (LICENSE.md) for more details.

 ## 👨‍💻  [Developed by:](https://github.com/pedropbazzo/)